ensst6/Udacity_DSND_Project3/README.md

 Preparatory steps for developing the ML pipeline were carried out in the Jupyter notebook `ML Pipeline Preparation.ipynb`.
 The final ETL steps are deployed in `train_classifier.py`.
 Either will automatically download the required [NLTK](https://www.nltk.org) files for language processing.

 Initial ML development findings and steps:
 1. Some of the categories are identified with very few messages.
 Three (`offer`, `tools`, `shops`) are associated with < 1%, and another 15 with < 5% (note the completely empty `child_alone` category has already been dropped).
 This may lead the classifier to try to maximize accuracy by not associating any message with these categories.
+Further optimization of the models shown below to better fit these rare categories would be a logical next step for this project.
 2. For the text tokenization step, text was converted to lowercase, punctuation and stopwords were removed (the latter with NLTK's "english" corpus), and stemmed with NLTK's WordNetLemmatizer.
 As explained below, limiting computational complexity turned out to be an important consideration.
 3. An additional step using latent semantic analysis (LSA) to reduce the dimensionality of the word vectors was also performed and compared to the model without it.
 4. For preliminary purposes, two ML classifiers with static parameters were compared.
 These were a linear support vector machine (SVM) with stochastic gradient descent (SGD) optimization, and a random forest classifier (RFC).
 Both were run with and without LSA.